The Losing Has Become Toxic For The Pistons

 — Basketball Reference (@bball_ref) December 19, 2023

 Was Monty Williams worth the $78 million contract he was offered this last offseason?
 That depends on your belief in his influence in the Phoenix Suns NBA Finals run.
 Williams ‘ Suns teams were floundering before adding Chris Paul (minus an eight-game stretch in the Bubble).
 Williams never could crack the code with the Suns, but roster turmoil and new ownership spelled bad news for Williams to stay longer.
-After he was let go, a lot of tasty coaching opportunities were available.
+After he was let go, many tasty coaching opportunities were available.
 The Milwaukee Bucks, Toronto Raptors, and Philadelphia 76ers, to name a few.
 Williams settled on the Pistons surely due to the lucrative contract and contract security.
 In addition, Williams has seemingly latched onto the young and developing teams to sturdy.
 However, it had looked as though Williams had been in enough contending situations over recent years that he would seek out one of those upper-echelon teams.

 What’s most concerning with his coaching job this year is not that the team is 2-27.
 After all, the Pistons are supposed to be bad this year.
 The troubling part is that the Pistons cannot compete in any games, even against other bottom-tier squads.
 Capped off by a defeat to the understaffed Utah Jazz team, the Pistons have fallen to the Washington Wizards and Memphis Grizzlies on their disastrous stretch.

 While trying to find answers defensively, the Pistons currently rank last in three-point makes and attempts, a sign that they are behind the modern NBA.
-It also makes it hard for them to go on runs with a large three-point disparity.
-What most would like to see from Williams is a sense of urgency (and imagination) on defense.
+It also makes it hard for them to go on runs with a sizeable three-point disparity.
+Most would like to see a sense of urgency (and imagination) on defense from Williams.
 However, the performances ultimately fall on the players to buy in.
 So far, that hasn’t happened.

 What’s Next?

 It’s unlikely that Monty Williams will be dismissed after the season.
 Time is on his side for at least another season.
-The same can’t be said for Troy Weaver, whose fate is almost certainly termination if not for the sheer fact that the Pistons will need to have a scapegoat.
+The same can’t be said for Troy Weaver, whose fate is almost certainly termination if not because the Pistons will need to have a scapegoat.
 The trade deadline in February will also serve as a time for Detroit to prepare for the future.
 The Pistons’ decision-makers need to identify that their process isn’t working.
 Therefore, doing what they have done for the past four years, once again this season, would be frivolous.
 It’s easier said than done, but the Pistons need to look at teams like the Houston Rockets and Orlando Magic as examples for rebuilds.
 Until then, all the Pistons fans can hope for is that their losing streak doesn’t set an all-time record.

 Matt Strout is an Editor for Back Sports Page.
 Matt studied Journalism and Sociology at Temple University for four years and graduated in May of 2022.
 While there, Matt wrote for multiple student and professional publications covering sports and the City of Philadelphia.
 Matt is originally from Maine and now resides in California.
 He has written content primarily for the NBA and PGA Tour.
 When Matt is not writing, he enjoys cooking and playing golf.
 Follow Matt’s social media on Twitter @TheRealStrout or Instagram @matt_strout96.